Infrared (IR) Stove thermometer with safety alarm

-Measures the temperature of skillets and food
+Measures the temperature of pans and food on your kitchen stove

 When "medium heat" isn't precise enough

 Cook more consistently

 Follow recipes more closely